jonnypei/APCS/Convex Hull/readme.md

 This is my code for Convex Hull.
-Here, I use Jarvis's March and Graham Scan in my implementation.
+The ConvexHull solution implements Jarvis's March, while the ConvexHullBetter solution implements Graham Scan.